RWE joins forces with Equinor, Hydro to bid for Norway's offshore wind

 The relatively shallow water of the southern North Sea makes it possible to build wind farms without government subsidies, Eriksen said.

-Equinor, together with Italy's Eni (ENI.MI), is also preparing a bid for a floating wind farm in Norway in a second location to be offered, the companies said earlier this month.
+Equinor, together with Italy’s Eni, is also preparing a bid for a floating wind farm in Norway in a second location to be offered, the companies said earlier this month.

 ($1 = 8.2893 Norwegian crowns)